-As such, most owners corporations, the executive committee members, employees and consultants will be effected by the WHS Act.
+As such, most owners corporations, the strata committee members, employees and consultants will be effected by the WHS Act.

-Pleading ignorance is not a defence to non-compliance for executive committee members.
+Pleading ignorance is not a defence to non-compliance for strata committee members.

 The WHS Act does however draw a distinction between paid officers and volunteers.

 For paid officers, obligations to exercise due diligence must be exercised and significant penalties apply for a failure to comply.
 On the other hand, while volunteers are also required to comply with due diligence obligations, they cannot be penalised for failing to do so.
 They can however, be penalised for failing to make sure that their actions or omissions do not adversely impact the health and safety of others.

 The importance of consultation has been recognised in the WHS Act and has been implemented as a specific obligation on duty holders, that is, any person that holds a specific duty under the WHS Act.
 Under the WHS Act duty holders (with similar or overlapping duties) must consult, coordinate and cooperate with each other and also with workers.
 The Act sets out flexible ways in which the consultation may occur.
 Significant penalties can be imposed for breaches of this requirement.

 Union members holding a WHS entry permit may enter a workplace (or in the case of an owners corporation, a building or common property), to advise and assist with WHS Act compliance and/or when a contravention of the WHS Act is suspected.
 While 24 hours’ notice is required to be provided in the former case, the permit holders can enter without notice when a contravention is suspected.
 The PCBU must not refuse, delay or hinder the union permit holder.
 Owners corporations should implement a process to deal with permit holder entries.